SM64-TAS-ABC/STROOP/README.md

 ## Status

-  Stroop is currently under a development phase; however, pre-releases have been made.
+  STROOP is currently under a development phase; however, pre-releases have been made.

 ## Building